aerodinamicc/bi_challenge/README.md

 # Tools
 - Python: With pandas, yaml and psycopg2 modules it has all the ingridients to pipe this amount of data in a swift manner.
-- Yaml config: as a way to expose variables and give more user friendly feel.
+- Yaml config: as a way to expose variables and give more dynamic feel.
 - db_schema.sql: since the dimensions with the data are static, it allows for a scenario where PostgreSQL makes sure dimenions are there and the Python script only has to look them up.
 - Tableau: has compatibility with growing amount of data sources including PostgreSQL.
 Great tool for vizualizations and live dashboards.